 It's tempting to think, "My kid is just too busy to attend youth group."
 And, yes, shuttling a teen to all their activities is hard on parents--but teenagers need models, mentors, community and mission to grow into followers of Jesus.
-And we're happy to come along side parents of youth in grades 6-8 to help their teens explore and grow in Catholic spiritual development through good friends and wholesome activities.
+We are happy to come along side parents of youth in grades 6-8 to help their teens explore and grow in Catholic spiritual development through good friends and wholesome activities.

 NEW LIFE combines fun, friendship and service to help high school teens enjoy spiritual growth in a way that appeals to them.
 We come along side parent efforts to help youth face the world with a foundation they can always rely on to battle the world’s temptations and to stay on the right path with God.